We offer competitive pricing structures for your restaurant, cookbook, or food blog photography.

 Enjoy my series of "Blue Sky".

-Product Photography for Enter The Earth – Asheville, North Carolina.
+Photography for Enter the Earth Asheville, North Carolina.

 I photographed the product items in my Asheville photo studio.
-Having a studio in Asheville certainly, helps with the ever changing mountain light.
-The photography from this photo shoot was published on the company website, online and print catalog, direct mailers, and over 30 different print ads.
+Having a studio in Asheville certainly helps with the ever changing mountain light.
+The photography from this photo shoot was later used in the company website, online and print catalog, direct mailers, and over 30 different print ads.

 Seasonal Eggplant product photography and poster design for Soapbox Farm, Asheville.